 Coast relies largely on volunteers, that happily give away their free time to support our mission in any possible way.
-Different volunteering options include; front desk support at the Octopus Centre, DIY improvements of our space, assisting in public events, donating pieces of art, baking and many more!
+Different volunteering options include; front desk support at the Discovery Centre, DIY improvements of our space, assisting in public events, donating pieces of art, baking and many more!

 We really value our volunteers and we would like them to share their experience with you!